- Oops!Something went wrong.Please try again later.

-Bio-Techne (NASDAQ:TECH) has had a great run on the share market with its stock up by a significant 13% over the last three months.
-Since the market usually pay for a company’s long-term fundamentals, we decided to study the company’s key performance indicators to see if they could be influencing the market.
-In this article, we decided to focus on Bio-Techne's ROE.
+Bio-Techne (NASDAQ:TECH) has had a great run on the share market with its stock up by a significant 28% over the last three months.
+Given that the market rewards strong financials in the long-term, we wonder if that is the case in this instance.
+Specifically, we decided to study Bio-Techne's ROE in this article.

 How Is ROE Calculated?

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Bio-Techne is:

 11% = US$175m ÷ US$1.5b (Based on the trailing twelve months to December 2020).

 The 'return' is the profit over the last twelve months.
 That means that for every $1 worth of shareholders' equity, the company generated $0.11 in profit.

 What Has ROE Got To Do With Earnings Growth?